In Times of Bereavement

 3. Contact a funeral director.

-4. Arrange to collect the doctor's Medical Certificate of Death (usually from the surgery).
+4. Arrange to collect the doctor's Medical Certificate of Death (usually from the registrations office).

 6. The Registrar will normally issue a Green coloured certificate for you to give to your funeral director who will look after necessary arrangements for the funeral.
 The Registrar will also issue a white notification certificate for the DSS.
 They will also enquire as to the number of Certified Copies you require for dealing with the deceased finances (a fee is payable for each copy).